g-bortoletto/rbtray/README.md

 In some cases, the first two methods cause problems with other software because of they way they integrate into Windows using a hook to intercept mouse events.
-In these cases, you can use the `--no-hook` option, which means that only the last method of using the Control-Alt-Down hotkey will work.
-Also in this case the RBHook.dll isn't needed since it only exists to support the mouse event hook.

 ## Exiting